peter-sattler/money-transfer-ui/README.md

 :moneybag: For the final project, always begin a Google search using the phrase _vanilla javascript_
 :moneybag: <ins>AJAX CORS (Cross-Origin Resource Sharing) Issues</ins> - The port number of the web server (3000) and REST service (8080) are different, so Javascript doesn’t consider them from the _same origin_.
 I had to add a CORS filter to the REST service in order to relax these restrictions.
 :moneybag: <ins>HTML 5 Input Types</ins> - Both the new input types (*tel*, *email* and *date*) and built-in pattern matching worked as advertised, but did not integrate well with my overall error handling mechanism.

+## Special Thanks

+Special thanks to Professor Sam Sultan (http://samsultan.com) for his humor, patience and knowledge of Javascript.
+You are an excellent instructor.
+It was a pleasure to be part of your class.

 Pete Sattler
 13 August 2019